niels-2005/RottenBot/README.md

 After debugging, I discovered this was the very first request to the service - a classic **cold start issue**.
 The model needed to be loaded into memory, causing the initial prediction to be significantly slower.

-**The Solution:** Pre-warm the service by classifying 2-3 images before making it available to users.
+**Possible Solution:** Pre-warm the service by classifying 2-3 images before making it available to users.
 This ensures the model is loaded and ready for optimal performance.

 Without this observability stack, identifying and resolving the cold start issue would have been significantly more difficult or may have never been addressed.